kyma-project/cli/docs/03-04-function-configuration-file.md

 ## Specification for a Git Function

-See the sample `config.yaml` for a [Git Function](https://kyma-project.io/docs/main/components/serverless/#details-git-source-type) for which code and dependencies are stored in a selected Git repository.
+See the sample `config.yaml` for a [Git Function](https://kyma-project.io/docs/main/components/serverless/#details-git-source-type) for which code and dependencies are stored in a selected Git repository:

 ```yaml
 name: function-practical-marcin